 • Acne is caused by diet or specific food

 There is no scientific proof indicating that foods such as chocolate, sweets, greasy food, pizza, french fries or soda are directly responsible for acne development.
 Also, eating too much food rich in iodide, such as sushi, seaweed and shellfish, or eggs and milk, and even beef (according to some people) may worsen or possibly cause acne, is another statement related to this myth.
 This is one of the myths about acne which is present for a long period of time.
 However, intensive scientific research shows that there is no correlation between specific diet and a possible cause of acne.

 On the other hand, each of us is unique and different.
 Therefore, some people may notice acne breakouts after consuming these kind of food while others don’t have any problems with it.

 If perhaps there is some kind of food or drink that might be affecting your acne, then reduce the consuming and see if that will help.

 The fact is that stress alone does not cause acne but it might aggravate the condition.
 Furthermore, some types of stress may trigger the body to produce cortisol, a steroid hormone produced by adrenal gland.
 This can easily lead to irritation of existing acne.
 By implementing any kind of stress-reducing activity like exercise or even knitting (what ever works best for you) you will minimize that possibility.

 Despite the fact that the high level of androgen sex hormones can cause acne and even more severe cases of acne, it is not scientifically verified that sex by itself or masturbation leads to acne development.
 This specific opinion, from early 17th century, is most likely coming from idea to keep young people to have premarital sex.
-It was believed in the past that even the absence of sexual activity caused acne.
+Yet another interesting myth from the past is that even absence of sexual activity can cause acne

 None of these statements are verified.
 Bottom line is that sex or masturbation are not related to acne breakouts.